don/phonegap-nfc-reader/plugins/com.chariotsolutions.nfc.plugin/README.md

 - Android
 - BlackBerry 7

+## nfc.handover

+Send a file to another device via NFC handover.

+    var uri = "content://media/external/audio/media/175";
+    nfc.handover(uri, [onSuccess], [onFailure]);

+    var uris = [
+        "content://media/external/audio/media/175",
+        "content://media/external/audio/media/176",
+        "content://media/external/audio/media/348"
+    ];
+    nfc.handover(uris, [onSuccess], [onFailure]);

+### Parameters

+- __uri__: A URI as a String, or an *array* of URIs.
+- __onSuccess__: (Optional) The callback that is called when the message is pushed.
+- __onFailure__: (Optional) The callback that is called if there was an error.

+### Description

+Function `nfc.handover` shares files to a NFC peer using handover.
+Files are sent by specifying a file:// or context:// URI or a list of URIs.
+The file transfer is initiated with NFC but the transfer is completed with over Bluetooth or WiFi which is handled by a NFC handover request.
+The Android code is responsible for building the handover NFC Message.

+This is Android only, but it should be possible to add implementations for other platforms.

+### Supported Platforms

+- Android

+## nfc.stopHandover

+Stop sharing NDEF data via NFC handover.

+    nfc.stopHandover([onSuccess], [onFailure]);

+### Parameters

+- __onSuccess__: (Optional) The callback that is called when sharing stops.
+- __onFailure__: (Optional) The callback that is called if there was an error.

+### Description

+Function `nfc.stopHandover` stops sharing data via peer-to-peer.

+### Supported Platforms

+- Android

 # NDEF

 > The `ndef` object provides NDEF constants, functions for creating NdefRecords, and functions for converting data.